Want to Know Which Vein Treatment in New York Works Best?

 Should You Choose VenaSeal?

 Have you tried sclerotherapy or ablation before?
 VenaSeal is a great new option for those whose vein disease recurs.
-But first, our NY vein doctors will determine whether an allergic reaction is possible for you and our insurance specialists will ascertain your insurance coverage so you’ll know whether VenaSeal is affordable for you.
+But first, our vein doctors in New York will determine whether an allergic reaction is possible for you and our insurance specialists will ascertain your insurance coverage so you’ll know whether VenaSeal is affordable for you.

-Also Known As: STS, sodium tetradecyl sulfate, saline injections, cosmetic sclerotherapy, vein injections, salt solution injections
+Also Known As: STS, cosmetic sclerotherapy. sodium tetradecyl sulfate, saline injections, salt solution injections

-Best For: Most spider veins and smaller varicose veins
+Best For: Spider veins and superficial varicose veins

 What Is a Sclerotherapy Treatment?